research-fosdem/research-fosdem.github.io/index.md

 We seek talks about:
 - **New software releases** of research tools or technologies.
-- Feedback on **open technology stacks used** in research contexts (e.g., scientific research, journalistic inquiry, archive creation or publication) which collect, analyse, document, visualize, and/or share data.
+- Feedback on **open technology stacks used** in research contexts (e.g., scientific research, journalistic inquiry, archive creation or publication…) which collect, analyse, document, visualize, and/or share data.
 - **Tool design and implementation** for specific research contexts, e.g. how to hold an algorithm accountable to social scientists, how to foster better replicability and interoperability thanks to FLOSS, how to cope with biases of a chart for a data journalist, etc.
-- Issues and opportunities about **bridging tech culture with research environments** (research labs, libraries, newsrooms, museums).
+- Issues and opportunities about **bridging tech culture with research environments** (research labs, libraries, newsrooms, museums…).

 Talks will last around *20-40 minutes + 5-10 minutes Q&A*, have to be *in English*, will be video recorded by the amazing FOSDEM staff and will be available on the [FOSDEM video recordings archive](https://video.fosdem.org/).

 # HOW TO SUBMIT

-**Deadline: 2020/12/01 midnight**
+**Deadline: 2020/12/01 23:59 CET**

 Submissions must include:
 - Abstract